IN-CORE/incore-docs/manual/source/analyses/building_func.md

 ### Building functionality

-The building functionality analysis can be used to calculate building functionality probabilities considering two situations: buildings are in at least a damage state 2 or greater or buildings are not damaged but electric power is not available to the building.
+The building functionality analysis calculates building functionality probabilities considering two situations: buildings are in at least a damage state 2 or greater or buildings are not damaged but electric power is not available to the building.
 Whether buildings can receive electrical power is assumed to depend on the interdependency between buildings and substations, and between buildings and poles in close proximity.